 3).
 Peak phase

 The only way to do this, is build a specific training schedule around hill work.
 If you are running a marathon you need to run.
-If you are trekking you need hill work.
+You are trekking on a multi-day basis, so you need hill work.
 If you are climbing you need to climb.
 You need to build a training plan specific to what you are looking to achieve.
 You also need to commit to building from 4 hours a week to possibly 10+ hours per week depending on our chosen adventure.

-If you are hiking for 6,10,14,20+ days back to back you need to be training each day back to back building from 3 days a week to 5/6 days a week depending on the trip.
-From 4 hours of walking up and down hills carrying 5kg/10lbs and gym work, building to 10+ hours walking up and down hills carrying 12kg/25lbs and gym work.
-This will depend on your chosen trip.
+Firstly, you will be hiking for 6,10,14, 20+ days back to back.
+This is why you need to be training back to back days at home.
+Secondly, remember this as you build a training plan for strength and endurance.
+Thirdly, build from 3 days a week to 5/6 days a week depending on the trip.
+Finally, build up your walking up and down hills carrying 5kg/10lbs and gym work, building to 10+ hours walking up and down hills carrying 12kg/25lbs including gym work.
+There is never a one size fits all training plan as a result, you need to build your own training plan.